a-elhussein/RunPartner/README.md

 # Run Partner

-NZWalks API is a backend API built to manage walks in different regions of New Zealand.
-It provides endpoints for user authentication, region management, walk management, and image upload for walks.
+NZWalks API is a full stack web application built by using .NET API for the backend and Angular for the frontend built to help people start their own mini marathons!

 # Technologies Used
 - ASP.NET Core: The API is built using ASP.NET Core framework, which provides a powerful and flexible platform for building web applications and APIs.